haiku/infrastructure/README.md

 ## Directories

-  * docker - Docker manifests to build custom containers
+  * docker - Docker manifests to build and deploy containers
-  * systemd - Systemd services to run infrastructure services